 SELECT [FirstName] ,[LastName] ,[DepartmentName] FROM [Employee] FULL JOINSelect Few Columns [Department] ON [Employee].[DepartID] = [Department].[id]

-The above Full Join query will perfectly work as long as the column names from both tables (Employee and Department) are different like above.
+The above query will work perfectly as long as the column names from both tables (Employee and Department) are different.

-As you can see, we are using the above query.
-Still, we added id from the department table as an additional column.
+As you can see, we are using the above SQL Full Join query.
+Still, we added the id from the department table as an additional column.

 SELECT [FirstName] ,[LastName] ,id ,[DepartmentName] FROM [Employee] FULL OUTER JOIN [Department] ON [Employee].[DepartID] = [Department].[id]